-If you or a loved one are struggling with substance addiction, an overdose can be one of the scariest things to go through.
+If you or a loved one are struggling with addiction, an overdose can be one of the scariest things to go through.
 Prevention is possible, but if you ever are experiencing an overdose, knowing the signs and how to help is imperative.
 Being able to help an overdose victim may just save their life.

 Preventing an Overdose

 The best way to prevent overdose is to not use drugs in the first place and this starts with early intervention and education to prevent drug use and its associated risks.
 By starting the conversation about substance abuse at a young age, we equip children and adolescents with the necessary tools to navigate peer pressure, understand the potential consequences, and make healthier choices.
 School curricula that include age-appropriate drug education can foster a culture of prevention, helping young individuals build resilience and resistance against the allure of drugs.

 Other ways to prevent overdose include:

 - Supporting the healthcare community as they treat patients